 Allocations are based on the conservation status of each river’s fishery.
 The allocations are designed to protect both the fishery and the quality of the fishing experience.

 At present, only four taimen river systems can be fished legally.
 A specified tourism company is responsible for fishing on each river system.
 Two of these rivers are designated as taimen sanctuaries, with additional restrictions and special rules developed through long-term conservation management agreements.
 Mongolia River Outfitters and Fish Mongolia are the designated outfitters in the taimen sanctuaries.

-Both of Mongolia’s taimen sanctuaries have active, community-based enforcement.
-Local residents know that we are the only company legally allowed to guide international anglers within the sanctuaries, and they know our guides by name.
+Both of our taimen sanctuaries have active, community-based enforcement.
+Local residents know that we are the only company legally allowed to guide international anglers within the sanctuaries.
+Our Mongolian guides and staff work year-round with these communities.
+Community members know our guides and managers by name.
 This type of community-based enforcement is very effective.
 Local residents understand and appreciate the value of our conservation partnerships.
 They will not hesitate to protect their fish and their river.
 They will contact the authorities.

 It is easy to determine if you have the right permit.
 Simply ask your operator.
-The permits are issued by the national government and bear the logo of the Ministry of Environment, Green Development, and Tourism.
-Each permit states the angler’s name, the valid fishing dates, and the river basin.
-A taimen permit costs approximately US$400.
+The permits are issued by the national government and bear the logo of the Ministry of Environment.
+The permits are very large and "official".
+Each permit states the company, the angler's name, the valid fishing dates, and the river basin.

 For many years, taimen fishing in Mongolia was poorly regulated.
 As the number of foreign anglers increased dramatically, multiple operators “shared” river systems.
 Most tourism companies invested very little effort in conserving these shared resources.
 Conflicts arose.
 Local residents were unhappy.
 Government law enforcement was difficult and expensive.
 The quality of the fishing experience began to deteriorate.